g-leech/argmin-gravitas/pages/tweets.md

 ## Notes

 * You can get yours [here](https://x.com/settings/download_your_data).
-* Be careful to delete the contents of [Javascript files](https://github.com/g-leech/argmin-gravitas/blob/master/files/data/mute.js) other than `tweets.js` before uploading this.
+* Be careful to delete the contents of Javascript files other than `tweets.js` before uploading this.
+Here's a script for it.